mushroom-matthew/fabric_defect_image_segmentation/README.md

 ~~~~

 *Please note that there are two models that are currently supported.
 Unfortunately, both models are known to be susceptible to false positives (in particular).
 Reducing the `--grain` input argument can help for those false positives related to edge effects of patch operations.
 Another known source of false positives seems related to illumination variations across samples.
 The v2 model is a bit better for false positives, but not perfect.*

+*An additional option --post_process has also been added in an attempt to reduce the false positive rate.*

 # Evaluating the segmentation pipeline performance against ground-truth masks